 The charts allow you to learn from your previous encounters.
 Rather than comparing apples with pears, or Bob's estimate for how long Bill will take to complete a task, we can use the estimates from our completed tasks to guess the likelihood of our remaining estimates being correct.

-From the charts you can ascertain a teams "velocity" — that is, the speed at which the team is able to complete the tasks estimated in units of difficulty (hours/complexity/score out of 10).
+From the charts you can ascertain a teams' "velocity" — that is, the speed at which the team is able to complete the tasks estimated in units of difficulty (hours/complexity/score out of 10).
 Once you know a team's velocity you can then calculate, based on the current team performance, how long the remaining tasks should take to complete.
 GreenHopper helps this with by providing a chart.

 This graph looks fairly cool and might impress someone on a first glance, but you do need to be able to explain it or what's the point?

-The red line is following the estimates which are in approximate time unit values (hours) where the project will come in, this is where you want to be and not a line to relie on for meeting your completion date.
+The red line is following the estimates which are in approximate time unit values (hours) where the project will come in, this is where you want to be and not a line to rely on for meeting your completion date.

-The blue line shows the velocity, that is to say how many velocity points the team is consuming on the average day.
 This is where it gets pretty cool, you can actually build some real credibility for your estimates if the levels out as it shows if your team is consistently producing the same results.

 The charts you have are still only going to give you projections.
 You should use them to illustrate your point and show reasoning, not to set unrealistic expectations.
 You also need to communicate that your projections are based on assumptions such as: